cuecue123/web-application/README.md

 ## Data Model

-The application will store User, lists
+The application will store User, lists and Messages

 * users can only have one list which is the same for all the users
 * each list can multiple comments (by embedding)
+* message retrive what the user say, and display it to the public through ajax

 An Example User: